Juan:'Peter, I have to write an email. It's the first time I've had to write an email for work. Could you help me with some doubts I have?'

 Juan:'And with titles of people, I suppose Mr is for a man, Mrs is for a married woman.
 But I've also seen, Miss and another one, Ms. What's the difference between these two?'

 Peter:''Miss' is for an unmarried woman.
 'Ms' is used when you don't know if she's married or not.'

 Juan:'I have another question.
 When I tell people my email address, I don't know how to say the symbols.
 It's really difficult when somebody tells me theirs.
 Normally, I have to ask them to write it down.'

-Peter:'Well, mine is Peter.Jacks_red@yahoo.com.
-You say it like this Peter Full Stop Jacks Underscore red At yahoo Dot com.
+Peter:'Well, mine is Peter.Jacks_red@gmail.com.
+You say it like this Peter Full Stop Jacks Underscore red At gmail Dot com.
 Remember that when the '.' is before the '@' you always say full stop and when it is after the '@', it's always dot.'